BND Hamburger Icon

 What is a social media screening?

-A social media screening is usually done prior to employment, when a candidate is applying for a job.
+A social media screening is usually done when a candidate is applying for a job.
 It involves researching a prospect’s social media profiles and their activity, including what they post, like and comment on.
-Some of the platforms they are likely to check are LinkedIn, Instagram, Facebook, Twitter, TikTok and WhatsApp.
+Some of the platforms they are likely to check are LinkedIn, Instagram, Facebook, X, and TikTok.

 So, what are hiring managers and employers looking for when screening candidates’ and employees’ social media profiles?
-Generally, they’re looking for red flags that include the sharing of illegal activities, offensive comments, violent or aggressive behavior, sexually explicit material, and confidential information.
+Generally, they’re looking for red flags.
+That could include the sharing of illegal activities, offensive comments, violent or aggressive behavior, sexually explicit material, and confidential information.

 Did You Know?Did you know